andrewrk/node-yawl/README.md

 }
 ```

 This is as fast as it's going to get in JavaScript.
-To make this module faster
+Making this module faster
-we would have to have a native add-on.
+requires a native add-on.

 ## How to Run the Autobahn Tests

-Note that yawl additionally has its own tests which you can run using `npm test`
+Note that yawl has its own tests which you can run using `npm test` as usual.
-as usual.

 [Install wstest](http://autobahn.ws/testsuite/installation.html#installation)